OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_Cheat_Sheet_in_Java.md

  /* Here use MongoDB as target NoSQL DB */
 String userInput = "Brooklyn";

 /* First ensure that the input do no contains any special characters for the current NoSQL DB call API, here they are: ' " \ ; { } $
 */
-//Avoid regexp this time in order to made validation code more easy to read and understand...
+//Avoid regexp this time in order to made validation code
+//more easy to read and understand...
 ArrayList<String> specialCharsList = new ArrayList<String>() {{
     add("'");
     add("\"");